zoeKD/interview-exercise/Readme.md

 # Objective

 You should spend 3h in total.
-Please send you code and notes 3h after starting the exercise.
+Please send your code and notes 3h after starting the exercise.
 We will debrief for about 1h, in the days following the exercise session.

-## Part one (code)
+## Part one

 The goal of the exercise is to handle incoming http requests containing a json object, and insert them into the database.
 The twist is that the database schema is known only at runtime (not statically), because it corresponds to a customer's specific data schema.